The 20 Best Familial Periodic Paralysis Doctors in North Korea

 Gwangju, KR

-Tai-seung Nam practices in Gwangju, Republic of Korea.
+Tai-seung Nam practices practicing medicine in Gwangju, Republic of Korea.
 Nam is rated as an Advanced expert by MediFind in the treatment of Familial Periodic Paralysis.
-Their top areas of expertise are Hyperkalemic Periodic Paralysis, Coach Syndrome, Congenital Insensitivity to Pain with Anhidrosis, Myotonia Congenita, and Thymectomy.
+They are also highly rated in 9 other conditions, according to our data.
+Their clinical expertise encompasses Hyperkalemic Periodic Paralysis, Coach Syndrome, Congenital Insensitivity to Pain with Anhidrosis, Myotonia Congenita, and Thymectomy.

 Learn about our expert tiers